-This run farm is an allows users to provide an list of pre-setup unmanaged run farm hosts (by hostname or IP address) that they can run simulations on.
+This run farm allows users to provide a list of pre-setup unmanaged run farm hosts (by hostname or IP address) that they can run simulations on.
 Note that this run farm type does not launch or terminate the run farm hosts.
 This functionality should be handled by the user.
 For example, users can use this run farm type to run simulations locally.

-'''

-Unmanaged list of run farm hosts.
-Assumed that they are pre-setup to run simulations.

-all fields are required but can be overridden in the 'runtime.yaml'
+''' Unmanaged list of run farm hosts.
+Assumed that they are pre-setup to run simulations. all fields are required but can be overridden in the 'runtime.yaml'

 run_farm_type: ExternallyProvisioned

 args:

 managerinit arg start

 REQUIRED: default platform used for run farm hosts. this is a class specifying

 how to run simulations on a run farm host.

 default_platform: EC2InstanceDeployManager

-REQUIRED: default directory where simulations are run out of on the run farm hosts
+REQUIRED: default directory where simulations are run out of on the run farm hosts default_simulation_dir: /home/centos

-default_simulation_dir: /home/centos

-REQUIRED: List of unique hostnames/IP addresses, each with their

-corresponding specification that describes the properties of the host.
+REQUIRED: List of unique hostnames/IP addresses, each with their corresponding specification that describes the properties of the host.
+Ex: '''

-#

-Ex:
+'''

 run_farm_hosts_to_use:

 use localhost which is described by "four_fpgas_spec" below.

 - localhost: four_fpgas_spec

 supply IP address, which points to a machine that is described

 by "four_fpgas_spec" below.

 - "111.111.1.111": four_fpgas_spec

 run_farm_hosts_to_use:

-- localhost: four_fpgas_spec
+- localhost: one_fpgas_spec

 managerinit arg end

 REQUIRED: List of host "specifications", i.e. re-usable collections of

 host parameters.

 The "name" of a spec (e.g. "four_fpgas_spec" below) is user-determined

 and is used to refer to the spec above.

 Besides required parameters shown below, each can have multiple OPTIONAL

 arguments, called "override", corresponding to the "default" arguments

 specified above.
 Each "override" argument overrides the corresponding

 "default" argument in that run host spec.

 Optional params include:

 override_simulation_dir: /scratch/specific-build-host-build-dir

 override_platform: EC2InstanceDeployManager

 run_farm_host_specs:

 - four_fpgas_spec:

 REQUIRED: number of FPGAs on the machine

 num_fpgas: 4

 REQUIRED: number of metasims this machine can host

+num metasims: 0

+REQUIRED: whether it is acceptable to use machines of this spec

+to host ONLY switches (e.g. any attached FPGAs are "wasted")

+use_for_switch_only: false

+- four_metasims_spec:

+num_fpgas: 0

+num_metasims: 4

+use_for_switch_only: false

+- switch_only_spec:

+num_fpgas: 0

+num_metasims: 0

+use_for_switch_only: true

+- one_fpga_spec:

+num_fpgas: 1

+num_metasims: 0

+use_for_switch_only: false

+- one_fpgas_spec:

+num_fpgas: 1

+num metasims: 0

 '''